RE: FLOUNDER – COMMERCIAL FISHING OPERATIONS – ATLANTIC OCEAN

 B. It is unlawful to violate the provisions of any proclamation issued by the Fisheries Director under his delegated authority pursuant to N.C.
 Marine Fisheries Commission Rule 15A NCAC 03H .0103.

 C. For the purposes of this proclamation, fish shall be considered landed when fish are unloaded or the vessel is tied to the dock, whichever occurs first.

-H. The intent of this proclamation is to establish trip limits and a reporting process for the taking of flounder from the Atlantic Ocean to assure that the spring, 2012 quota allocated to North Carolina in the joint Mid-Atlantic Fisheries Management Council - Atlantic States Marine Fisheries Commission Fishery Management Plan for Summer Flounder is not exceeded.
+H. The intent of this proclamation is to establish trip limits and a reporting process for the taking of flounder from the Atlantic Ocean to assure that the fall 2014 quota allocated to North Carolina in the joint Mid-Atlantic Fisheries Management Council - Atlantic States Marine Fisheries Commission Fishery Management Plan for Summer Flounder is not exceeded.

 I. Atlantic Ocean Flounder Dealer Permits are available at no cost from all Division of Marine Fisheries License Offices.

 J. This proclamation supersedes Proclamation FF-70-2013, dated December 18, 2013.